 The in-house Legal Practices provide legal advice and support to whole Council.
 Advice is not provided to the general public.

 The Legal Practice is managed by the Solicitor to the Council.
-She is responsible for four lawyers, one Legal Assistant, the Legal Practice Administrator and a Legal Apprentice.
+She is responsible for four lawyers, one Legal Officer and one Legal Assistant.

 The advice and support the Legal Practice provides includes:

 - Planning Inquiries and prosecutions

 - Road Closure Orders

 - Housing advice, including Tenancy issues and Homelessness

 - Data Protection and Freedom of Information